Connect with us

 How to Stage Your Home: Taking Action

 Knowing how to stage your home is just the first step.
-After learning these tips, you’ll need to put them into action.
+After learning these tips, you’ll need to implement them.

 First, create a staging design plan.
 Make a to-do list of all the areas you want to spruce up and what you’ll need to complete each task.

-Set aside time whenever you can such as on the weekends and plan to complete one room at a time.
-You can also request that all of your family members are responsible for staging their own rooms to save time and effort.
-Once they’re done simply check the work and enjoy the fruits of everyone’s labor.
+Set aside time whenever you can, ,uch as on the weekends, , nd plan to complete one room at a time.
+You can also ask each family member to stage their room to save time and effort.
+Once they’re done, check the work and enjoy the fruits of everyone’s labor.

 It’s also helpful to get a seal of approval from your realtor.
-You can also ask your realtor for their own personal staging tips as well.
+You can also ask your realtor for their staging tips as well.